 A completed surgical consent form must be provided for each pet before or at check-in.
 Payment may be made by cash or check on the day of surgery or may be invoiced by request to be paid within 30 days.

 Veterinary staff will perform pre-surgical exams and sterilize all pets scheduled for that day.
 At the end of the day, post-surgical instructions, signed sterilization certificates and pain medications will be sent with the pets.

-If a patient experiences post-operative complications, call the veterinarian at 612-720-1492 for Minneapolis Animal Care and Control clinics or 612-759-0880 for mobile surgery clinics, and she will discuss the case and establish next steps.
+If a patient experiences post-operative complications, call the veterinarian at 612-720-1492 for North Minneapolis stationary clinics or 612-759-0880 for mobile surgery clinics, and she will discuss the case and establish next steps.
 If the veterinarian determines that MN SNAP is responsible for the post-operative complications, expenses related to that visit will be covered.